 News

-How did we come to acquire mites near our eyelash follicles?How did we come to acquire them?
-Demodex mites are tiny eight-legged parasites that mostly live in the hair follicles and oil glands on your face, especially around your eyelashes, cheeks ...
+Demodex mites are tiny eight-legged parasites that mostly live in hair follicles and oil glands on your face, neck, or chest.
+As alarming as this may sound, they’re generally harmless.
+In fact ...

 Some results have been hidden because they may be inaccessible to you